ZK-Garage/plonk/plonk-book/src/chapter_3.md

 In order to translate a high level code into an arithmetic circuit we need to use gadgets.
 Gadgets provide modular and reusable abstractions for circuits as well as abstracting functions, elliptic curve points or integers of specific sizes.
 Some of the most famous zksnarks gadget libraries are Libsnark in C++ and Bellman in Rust.

-Every single gadget in ARK-PLONK takes mutable reference or a pointer to the composer which then generates the proof and defines the circuit.
+Every single gadget in PLONK takes mutable reference or a pointer to the composer which then generates the proof and defines the circuit.

 #### Simple example